MasoniteFramework/docs/creating-a-blog.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-This command simply creates the basis of a migration that will create the posts table.
+This command simply creates the start of a migration that will create the posts table.
 By convention, table names should be plural \(and model names should be singular but more on this later\).

 This will create a migration in the `databases/migrations` folder.
 Let's open that up and starting on line 6 we should see something that looks like: